1915 Auckland Rugby League season: News

+Club teams by grade participation

-Mangere Rangers
+Māngere Rangers

-On April 14 the Mangere Rangers rugby league club was registered.
+On April 14, the Māngere Rangers rugby league club was registered.
+They later were renamed to Māngere United.
 They were a junior club made up predominantly of Māori players and they fielded one team in the 1915 season in the Second grade.
 They finished in the top half of the standings behind City Rovers and Remuera.
 Their secretary for their first season was A. Te Meti.
-They only lasted 'one season' and a letter was written to the league in June, 1916 informing them that the club had ceased to exist and all players from their second grade side were free to play for other sides.
-However in 1918 they again entered a side in the second grade.
+They only lasted 'one season' and a letter was written to the league in June 1916, informing them that the club had ceased to exist and all players from their second grade side were free to play for other sides.
+However, in 1918 they again entered a side in the second grade.
 Then in 1919 they were being coached by Jim Rukutai.
+The club continued to exist until 1934.
+Many of their players then became involved in the Manukau club and their children and grand children were associated with them for decades afterwards.

+Thames Old Boys

+At the start of the season a Thames Old Boys club was formed made up of players who had previously lived in or had a connection with the Thames area.
+They fielded teams in the Second and Third grades.
+The club only existed from 1915 to 1920.
+They went on annual playing excursions to the Thames area in three of their six seasons.

 The beginning of the Roope Rooster

 A trophy which is still played for today saw its beginnings in the 1915 season.
 Namely the Roope Rooster trophy which was donated by Mr. Pauntley Whittington (Dick) Roope.
 It was a knockout competition with one round of matches before semi-finals were played.
+Roope had retired from playing (for Ponsonby) and was the Auckland Rugby League chairman to start the season.
+However he resigned his position in order to be able to resume playing for the young Grafton Athletic club.
 With the semi-final between Newton and Grafton being drawn (after North Shore received the bye) the management committee decided rather than replaying a match between the same teams there would be more interest in a match between Grafton and North Shore, with Newton progressing to the final.
 The second semi-final was played at Victoria Park and saw both teams wearing white armbands in memory of 3 men killed in action at the Dardanelles who had played club rugby league in Auckland (Charles Savory from Ponsonby United, Charles James Hally from Otahuhu, and William Moeki from City Rovers).
 A charge was made for the semi-final between North Shore and Grafton with the proceeds going to the Door of Hope, the Salvation Army Maternity and Rescue Homes, Sister Esther's Relief Work, and the St John Ambulance Brigade.
 The final was played on 11 September at Victoria Park between North Shore Albions and Newton Rangers, with North Shore winning 10 points to 7.